blakebt/pomodoro/README.md

 # Running

 The app is currently hosted using Vercel.
-The link is provided below:
+The link is provided here:
 [pomodoro-sepia-iota.vercel.app](pomodoro-sepia-iota.vercel.app)